iamsuryasonar/markdown_blog_app/public/posts/react_interview_prep/react_interview_prep.md

 ### Q. Why redux?

-->when we have multiple components that need to share and use the same state, especially if those components are located in different parts of the application.
+when we have multiple components that need to share and use the same state, especially if those components are located in different parts of the application.
 Sometimes this can be solved by "lifting state up" to parent components, but that doesn't always help.

 One way to solve this is to extract the shared state from the components, and put it into a centralized location outside the component tree.
 With this, our component tree becomes a big "view", and any component can access the state or trigger actions, no matter where they are in the tree!